 There are many types of foam used to make shoes.
 We are going to review the foam found in the uppers and outsoles of shoes.

-First we have to ask what is foam?
-Foam is soft plastic that is filled with air bubbles.
-The properties of different foams are created by using different types of plastic and controlling the size and character of the air bubbles.
+First, what is foam?
+Foam is a soft plastic that is filled with air bubbles.
+The properties of different foams are created by using different types of plastic, controlling the size, and controlling the character of the air bubbles.

 Generally, foam is divided into two types; “Open Cell” and “Closed Cell” foam.
 Each foam’s density, compression set, resistance, and breathability are important attributes to understand when selecting foam for your shoes.